 Aerobic exercise (brisk walking, running) is generally safe and actually healthy for the heart.
 However, some types of exercise are particularly stressful to the heart.
 These include intensive isometric activities, such as heavy weight lifting and wrestling.
 When a person is squatting to lift a very heavy weight, the heart must work harder because blood pressure increases as a person strains.
-Using lower amounts of weights to perform limited high repetition weight lifting (lifting a lighter weight with ease no more than 15 to 20 times in a row) is much less stressful to the heart and is more likely to be safe.
+Using lower amounts of weights to perform limited high repetition weight lifting (lifting a lighter weight repeatedly) is less stressful to the heart and is more likely to be safe.
+The number of repetitions should be limited to that which can be done with ease.